react-navigation/react-navigation/packages/react-native-tab-view/README.md

   It accepts the following props,
   - `navigationState` - the current navigation state
+  - `configureAnimation` - optional callback which performs animation and returns a promise
   - `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
   - `render` - callback which renders the tab view, gets a special set of props as argument